Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Items that cannot be recycled include:

-The 2018 leaf collection season will begin October 15th and will end December 31st, weather permitting.
+The 2019 leaf collection season will begin October 14th.
 Please see attached Leaf Collection Notice Schedule.
 For streets not listed on the collection notice, leaves must be bagged in biodegradable paper bags and placed out for pickup.
-Bag collection will occur every other Monday starting on Monday, October 15th ending December 31, 2018.
+Bag collection will occur every other Monday starting on Monday, October 14th, 2019 ending December 20th, 2019.

 Materials Available at the Compost Site are as follows:Yard Waste Compost and Hard Wood Mulch (Brown).